hungcq/portfolio/content/posts/pscit.md

 All books are handpicked and mostly read, with titles in both English and Vietnamese.

-The accompanying website is a full-featured library management system that allows users to browse books, explore authors and categories, and request or approve reservations.
+The accompanying website is a full-featured library management system that allows users to browse books, explore authors and categories, request or approve reservations, and receive email notifications.
 I built the core functionalities in just one week using **Cursor** for accelerated development.

 Despite running on a cost-effective single-node Vultr instance,